rhysforyou/gatsby-plugin-safari-site-icon/README.md

 are monochrome, SVG icons which safari uses in place of favicons where provided.

-[This section of Apple's developer documentation][docs] gives a good overview of the subject, though it's worth nothing these icons are now used in many other cases than just pinned sites nowadays.
+[This section of Apple's developer documentation][docs] gives a good overview of the subject, though it's worth noting these icons are now used in many other cases than just pinned sites nowadays.

 [docs]: https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/pinnedTabs/pinnedTabs.html